Holland Torpedo Boat Station: Historical Marker

 This marks the site of the first submarine base in this country where "U.S.S.
 Holland", first submarine commissioned by the U.S. Navy was based for trials.
 In the period between 1899 and 1905 six other submarines of the Holland Torpedo Boat Co. were based at this site which was known as the Holland Torpedo Boat Station.
 Naval maneuvers between submarines and the U.S.S. torpedo boat destroyer "Winslow" of the Spanish War fame were held in these waters.

 Erected by Cutchogue-New Suffolk Historical Council.

-Located at Main Street at Cutchogue Harbor in Hamlet, New Suffolk, New York.
+Located at Main Street at Cutchogue Harbor in New Suffolk, New York.